Ugochukwuodinaka/Mexican-Restaurant-Rating-Analysis/README.md

         6. Button
 <br />

-### Data Cleaning, Transformation and Loading using MS Sql Server:
+### Data Cleaning, Transformation and Loading using MS SQL Server:
 1. Made sure that all the data types of the table __"consumers"__ in this dataset are of the right data type.
 2. Replaced the null cells in __"Transportation_Method"__, __"Marital_Status"__, __"Budget"__, and __"Occupation"__ fields of the __"consumers"__ table with _"Not-Stated"_.
 3. Replaced the null cells in __"Children"__ and __"Smoker"__ fields of the __"consumers"__ table with _"Not-Known"_.